nikita-volkov/nikita-volkov.github.io/_posts/2026-04-14-pgenie-in-production-part-1.md

 ### What pGenie Actually Gives You

 - Zero boilerplate type-safe SDKs
-- Fidelity to advanced Postgres features (JSONB, arrays, composites, multiranges, extensions, etc.) and queries of any complexity
+- Support for advanced Postgres features (JSONB, arrays, composites, multiranges, extensions, etc.) and queries of any complexity
 - Decentralized code generators written in safe, reproducible Dhall
 - Signature files that catch schema drift at build time
 - Automatic index recommendations and sequential-scan warnings